Not motivated to work: Midlife Career Solutions That Actually Help

 But it is possible.

-Imagine how much better life will feel when we get there.
+Imagine how much better life will feel when you get there.

 Would you like support to understand the best way forward?